kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 ## Application Connectivity Validator

-Application Connectivity Validator verifies the subject of the client certificate, and proxies requests to Event Publisher in the [Compass scenario](../../01-overview/main-areas/application-connectivity/README.md).
+Application Connectivity Validator verifies the subject of the client certificate and proxies requests to Event Publisher in the [Compass scenario](../../01-overview/main-areas/application-connectivity/README.md).

 ## Event Publisher